This content is being deprecated.

-- Using the tap-to-unlock feature with a Kisi Reader Pro - The tap-to-unlock feature allows you to hold your phone up to the Kisi Reader Pro like you would a key card, and the reader will scan your phone's Bluetooth (iPhone) or NFC (Android) signal to allow access.
+- Using the tap-to-unlock feature with a Kisi Reader Pro - The tap-to-unlock feature allows you to hold your phone up to the Kisi Reader Pro like you would a key card, and the reader will read your phone's Bluetooth (iPhone) or NFC (Android) signal to allow access.
 When your phone's signal is authenticated, the reader will send a signal via the cloud to the Kisi Controller Pro, which will trigger the relay and unlock your door.

-- Using a Kisi card/tag/fob or 3rd party card with a Kisi Reader Pro - When a user is assigned a Kisi card/tag/fob or 3rd party card, that user is able to hold their item up to the reader to gain access. **Note** - Each Kisi card/tag/fob must be assigned by and admin and then activated by the user.
+- Using a Kisi card/tag/fob or 3rd party card with a Kisi Reader Pro - When a user is assigned a Kisi card/tag/fob or 3rd party card, that user is able to hold their credential up to the reader to gain access. **Note** - Each Kisi card/tag/fob must be assigned by an admin and then activated by the user.
 Each 3rd party card will need to be scanned and added by an Android device.